ODBC on Linux and UNIX platforms

 and include odbcinst.h.

-Some Server applications that use ODBC do not support user credentials or change to the specified user so they run in the context that the server application was started in.
-In this case they cannot access USER DSNs since they are not running as the user in which the user DSN is defined.
-A common error with Apache is to define a user DSN in the .odbc.ini file in user FRED’s account then run Apache under the nobody account.
-Bridges like the Easysoft ODBC-ODBC Bridge require a logonuser and logonauth which require the server application to change to the specified user and hence they have access to that user's DSNs.
-If you are using an application which runs as a specific user and you want to use USER DSNs then you need to define the USER DSN in that user's account or use a SYSTEM DSN.
+Some server applications that use ODBC don't support user credentials or change to the specified user, as they run in the context that the server application was started in.
+In this case, they can't access User DSNs since they are not running as the user the User DSN is defined for.
+A common error with Apache is to define a User DSN for, say, user Fred and then run Apache under the nobody account.
+Bridges like the Easysoft ODBC-ODBC Bridge log in as particular user and hence have access to that user's DSNs.
+If you're using an application that runs as a specific user and you want to use User DSNs, you need to define the User DSN in that user's account (or use a System DSN instead).

 Where are ODBC data sources defined?